MuhammedFayazTS/kerala-festivals/readme.md

 Geographical coordinates were then automatically added using:

 [**fill_coordinates.py**](./fill_coordinates.py)

-remaining empty coordinates where added manually.
+- add coordinates for specific locations remaining empty coordinates where added manually.

 [**update_festival_coordinates.py**](./update_festival_coordinates.py)
-- used to replace the coordinates in festivals.json
+- replace the coordinates in festivals.json for each festival

 ## Disclaimer

 > In Kerala, festival dates are decided in accordance with the Malayalam calendar and the local traditions and customs.
 > We have given the festival dates based on these.
 But there can be changes as per the customs and rituals associated with each place of worship.
 > As such, these should be considered **indicative only**.
+> Currently the data set is not filled with enough data

 ## Contributing